richardbenson91477/sply/NOTES.md

   * When all else fails, Ctrl-C + "edit_prompt()" are your friends

 ## Misc
-  * The above model lists are very subject to change
+  * The tested model list is very subject to change
   * The default prompt editor is "vim -b" - customize with the "editor=" options and parameters
   * "prompt_file=" args always have precedence over "prompt=" args
   * "edit_prompt" currently leaves prompt tempfiles intact (for manual review)